David Shulkin

-David Jonathon Shulkin (born July 22, 1959) is an American physician and former government official.
-In 2017, Shulkin became the ninth United States Secretary of Veterans Affairs and served under President Donald Trump.
-He was the Under Secretary of Veterans Affairs for Health from 2015 until 2017, appointed by President Barack Obama.
-On March 28, 2018, President Trump dismissed Shulkin from his position by tweet, and announced that Physician to the President Ronny Jackson would be nominated as Shulkin's successor, although Jackson's nomination was withdrawn on April 26, 2018, after allegations surfaced of misconduct and mismanagement while serving in the White House.
-He was succeeded by Under Secretary of Defense Robert Wilkie.
+David Jonathon Shulkin (born July 22, 1959) is an American physician who served as the United States Secretary of Veterans Affairs from 2017 to 2018 under President Donald Trump, after serving as the Under Secretary of Veterans Affairs for Health from 2015 to 2017, under President Barack Obama.
+On March 28, 2018, Trump dismissed Shulkin from his position by tweet, and announced that Physician to the President Ronny Jackson would be nominated as Shulkin's successor.
+(Jackson's nomination was withdrawn a month later.)

-Early life
+Early life and education

-David Shulkin was born at the Fort Sheridan U.S. Army base in Highland Park, Illinois, to Mark Weiss Shulkin and Sonya Lee (née Edelman), where his father was an Army psychiatrist.
-Both of his grandfathers fought in World War I. He received a BA from Hampshire College in 1982, and an MD degree from Medical College of Pennsylvania (which has since merged into Drexel University) in 1986; he then did his medical internship at Yale School of Medicine, and his residency and fellowship in General Medicine at the University of Pittsburgh Presbyterian Medical Center.
+David Shulkin was born July 22, 1959, to Jewish parents Mark Weiss Shulkin and Sonya Lee Shulkin (née Edelman), at the Fort Sheridan U.S. Army base in Highland Park, Illinois where his father was an Army psychiatrist.
+Both of his grandfathers fought in World War I.

+Shulkin earned a BA from Hampshire College in Massachusetts in 1982, followed by an MD degree from the Medical College of Pennsylvania (which has since merged into Drexel University) in 1986.
+He then did his medical internship at Yale School of Medicine, and his residency and fellowship in General Medicine at the University of Pittsburgh's Presbyterian Medical Center.
 He was a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.